 Your name, complete contact address, and number is mentioned in the faxes.
 FPS refers to Fax Preference Service, provided only to keen customers.

 Display B2B fax lists against the FPS.
 And do not forget, you have your list of “do not fax” of any businesses.
 Especially those who have not agreed or have “opted-out” and also to screen it against FPS.

-Online marketing and behavioural advertising
+Online marketing and behavioral advertising

 Electronic mail marketing regime applies when messaging directly via social media for marketing purposes.
 PECR sets no separate rules for display or banner ads marketing.
-On the contrary, cookies have some specific rules, implemented to profile users and target behavioural advertising.
+On the contrary, cookies have some specific rules, implemented to profile users and target behavioral advertising.
 You need to comply with the Data Protection Act 2018 and the GDPR if using your personal data.

 Other than marketing with electronic means, PECR contains the privacy of communications networks’ or services customers but also the provisions related to the security of public electronic communications services.

 Service providers follow few rules.
 However, others apply to wider industry sectors.
 Such as, the directories provision impact only those organizations that desire to compile a telephone, fax or an email directory.

 FAQs (Privacy and Electronic Communications Regulations)

 The simple answer to this is that the PECR stands for the Privacy and Electronic Communications (EC Directive) Regulations 2003.
 This is a part of the law under the UK legislation.
 UK Parliament proposed it.
 European Directive 2002/58/EC, also known as the “ePrivacy Directive” implemented it.
 Seers offers AI-based PECR and GDPR audit tools to help companies become compliant with these regulations.

 Who does Privacy and Electronic Communications Regulations apply to?